 \section{Introduction}

 As the global economy recovers from the impacts of COVID-19, energy consumption has resumed its upward trend.
-For example, in 2022, global electricity demand saw an increase of $2.7\%$ compared to the previous year \cite{IEA2023}.
+In 2022, global electricity demand saw an increase of $2.7\%$ compared to the previous year \cite{IEA2023}.
 Meanwhile, the recent worldwide energy crisis accelerates a shift from reliance on fossil fuels towards renewable energy sources as well as adopting more efficient energy consumption schedules.
-In this context, the role of buildings is significant – they accounted for $30\%$ of the global final energy consumption in 2021, with electricity constituting about $35\%$ of this building-related energy use \cite{IEA2022}.
-As a result, there is a pressing need to alleviate the energy burden and maintain a balanced power supply, beginning at the local level, especially within residential buildings.
+For example, \cite{yan2022low} proposes an optimal carbon-dispatching method, which allows entities to optimize their operation costs and carbon emissions.
+In this context, the role of buildings is also significant – they accounted for $30\%$ of the global final energy consumption in 2021, with electricity constituting about $35\%$ of this building-related energy use \cite{IEA2022}.
+As a result, there is an urgent need to alleviate the energy burden and maintain a balanced power supply, beginning at the local level, especially within residential buildings.

-In response to this need and also due to the growing urgency to reduce Carbon dioxide ($\text{CO}_2$) emissions, the concept of net-Zero Energy Houses (ZEHs) \cite{efficiency2015definition} is receiving increasing attention \cite{chen2021carbon}.
+In response to this need and also due to the growing urgency to reduce carbon dioxide ($\text{CO}_2$) emissions, the concept of net-zero energy houses (ZEHs) \cite{efficiency2015definition} is receiving increasing attention \cite{chen2021carbon}.
 A ZEH is a house whose annual net energy consumption is around zero.
 To achieve this objective, householders are required to actively generate their own energy, primarily through renewable resources.
 Consequently, a householder must satisfy the following energy balance equation to attain the ZEH goal